Advanced-Vision-and-Learning-Lab/NEHD_NLBP/README.md

 [`BibTeX`](https://github.com/Advanced-Vision-and-Learning-Lab/NEHD_NLBP.git)

-In this repository, we provide the paper and code for the "Histogram Layers for Neural Handcrafted Features"
+In this repository, we provide the paper and code for the "Histogram Layers for Neural Engineered Features"

 ## Installation Prerequisites